chriskolb/SPL_SS18/README.md

 	         and directly continue to functions.R

-	      () To check for errors in our code, use master.R to run all scripts consecutively
+	      () To check for errors in our code, use master.R to run all scripts consecutively This produces no output but graphs and saved files

 Author : Alice Drube, Konstantin Göbler, Chris Kolb, Richard v.
 Maydell